Alberta Palaeontological Society

 by Mona Trick

 Aid the research of Dr. Jessica Theodor and Dr. Alex Dutchak of the University of Calgary by searching the matrix (soil) from the Cypress Hills Formation (Middle Eocene) of Saskatchewan to find tiny fossils.
-We will be using microscopes in a different room at Mount Royal University because construction has closed the room we used previously.
-We will post the location on the APS website, as soon as Mount Royal University provides the new location.
+We will be using microscopes in room B114 at Mount Royal University because construction has closed the room we used previously.
 Join us from 1:00 until 3:30 pm. on the following Sundays:

 • October 20, 2024